archivesspace/tech-docs/development/build.md

 ## Building a distribution

-See: README_RELEASE.md for information on building a distribution.
+See: [Building an Archivesspace Release](http://archivesspace.github.io/archivesspace/user/building-an-archivesspace-release/) for information on building a distribution.

 ## Generating API documentation

-See: README_RELEASE.md for information on building the documentation.
+See: [Building an Archivesspace Release](http://archivesspace.github.io/archivesspace/user/building-an-archivesspace-release/) for information on building the documentation.